syeddanish41/wAlnut/README.md

 The following are the key points:

-1. When looking at neuroscience for inspiration only add something to your model if it is present in reality and neurobiology.
+1. **_When looking at neuroscience for inspiration consider add something to your computational framework if it is present in reality and neurobiology._**
      - This is because the neurons in your brain are trying to do 3 things:
          + stay alive
          + communicate with other parts of the brain limited by the evolved neurobiology at the time
-         + **information processing**
+         + information processing
      - The information processing is the only part we want to add to our model.
        Unfortunately, elements of neurobiology are not cleanly split.
 For example, a neuron spike is not present in reality and it might be used for